 The William Faulkner Home, known as Rowan Oak, is in Oxford at 916 Old Taylor Road.

 Oxford is named after the British city.
 It became a college town with a population of approximately 25,000, as compared with around 1,800 when William Faulkner was born.

 Beginning in the mid-20th century, most every young adult in the US read at least one book by William Faulkner by high school or college graduation.
 Sentences like “my mother is a fish” generated innumerable discussions in English literature courses in the US and beyond, decade after decade.

 Scholars gather each July in Oxford to discuss his works at the Faulkner and Yoknapatawpha Conference. such as The Sound and the Fury and As I Lay Dying.

-Read a little more about William Faulkner through our Louisiana page about him.
+Read a little more about William Faulkner through our Louisiana page.

 The William Faulkner House in Oxford is the second-to-last stop on our Mississippi Author Adventures Trail.